USHRN National Human Rights to Water and Sanitation Coalition

 Learn more and join our coalition to build our collective voice and power for justice and human rights!

-You can sign up for the National Right to Water Coalition Listserv here.
+You can sign up for the National Coalition on the Human Rights to Water and Sanitation Listserv here.

 "End the Shameful Violations of The Right to Water" Huffington Post by Ejim Dike and Wenonah Hauter (10/22/15)

 "What if Your Tap Water was Too Polluted to Drink?"
 The Nation, by Michelle Chen (10/30/15)

 "People's Water Summit: Women and Girls "Bear Brunt" of Global Crisis," Commons Dreams, by Deirdre Fulton (3/22/16)